 desired amenities (laundry, parking, pets, etc.)

-While I was working on the wireframes for the main search screens, I added additional options for users to customize the map with multiple view options and to update the search when the map was moved.
+While I was working on the wireframes for the main search screens, I added additional options for users to customize the map view and to update the search when the map was moved.

-I then played around with the design elements for the backend user experience, first creating a central dashboard and then separate tabs for the various notification and messaging options.
+I then played around with the design elements for the account options, first creating a central dashboard and then separate tabs for the various notification and messaging features.

 For mobile, I adapted components from my desktop wireframes, patterns from my competitive analysis, and iOS interface elements into an initial wireframe in InVision.